Radranger/DH2323-Computer-Graphics-Procedural/README.md

 [gjort inverse kinematics, lite strul med GitHub commit men gick bra i slutändan]

 Found a [four-legged spider model](https://assetstore.unity.com/packages/3d/characters/robots/spider-orange-181154#content) and used built-in Unity package "Animation Rigging" to implement IK.
 At the end of session, an early and very bare-bone implementation of IK works!
+It has very minor but distinctive limp movement so far.
+Apart from work, there was some GiHub commit issues with the rpository but was later fixed.

 test to see if links attachments to images/GIFs work on readme
 ![](https://github.com/Radranger/DH2323-Computer-Graphics-Procedural/blob/main/Images%20and%20GIFs/github%20GIF%20test.gif)